Last Updated on January 4, 2023 by Andrew Pirie

 “I’m excited with the position I’m in,” McDonald said.
 “Mentally, I think I handled myself really well.
 Ready to take on tomorrow.”

-“I played some really solid golf after I kind of settled in,” McDonald said.
+“I played some excellent golf after I kind of settled in,” McDonald said.
 “Made a few bad swings towards the end of the round, but I’m not going to discredit how I really did settle in and played solid golf for most of my holes.”

-Pagdanganan, a member of Arizona’s 2018 NCAA championship team after starting her college career at Gonzaga, is making her sixth LPGA Tour start of the year and seventh overall.
+After starting her college career at Gonzaga, Pagdanganan, a member of Arizona’s 2018 NCAA championship team, is making her sixth LPGA Tour start of the year and seventh overall.

 “There was like a huge sigh of relief after I made my last putt,” Pagdanganan said.
 “It was a little frustrating.
 I was hitting so many good shots but couldn’t get any putts to drop.
 Overall, I’m still pretty happy with how I played.”